nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/granules"

 Granule search results are paged.
-See [Paging Limitations](#paging-details) for more information on how to page through granule search results.
+See [Paging Details](#paging-details) for more information on how to page through granule search results.

 #### <a name="g-granule-ur"></a> Find granules with a granule-ur